 This time the riders leave from Castelldefels and the race runs to Vallter 2000.
 The finish climb to the ski station is 11 kilometres long and the average gradient sits at 7.6%.

-Last year, Adam Yates outgunned Egan Bernal, Daniel Martin, Nairo Quintana and Miguel Ángel López in a five-up sprint in Vallter.
+In the last edition – 2019 -, Adam Yates outgunned Egan Bernal, Daniel Martin, Nairo Quintana and Miguel Ángel López in a five-up sprint in Vallter.
 Other winners in the ski station are Tejay van Garderen (2014) and Nairo Quintana (2013).